homics/instructions/homics/docs/user-guide/kubernetes.md

  - a next step would be to use auto-scalling ([documented here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)), that would allow your app to handle high loads like a champ, and cut hosting cost on slow days
- - Kube can be used to create local development environment fast, which greatly hepls when on-boarding new devs in a micro-service rich environment.
+ - Kube can be used to create local development environment fast, which greatly hepls when on-boarding new devs in a microservice rich environment.
  - Many also use [Istio](https://istio.io/docs/concepts/what-is-istio/) additionally, a service mesh that lets you manage and route your traffic, add security and more!

 ## What's next ?